- Bold predictions for self-driving car technology claimed that vehicles would be available for sale by 2020.

 - Tech companies often present an optimistic future outlook to boost stock performance.

-2020 is Almost Over, and We Still Don’t Have Self-Driving Cars
+2023 is Here, and We Still Don’t Have Self-Driving Cars

 Around 2015, the media buzzed with excitement over self-driving cars.
 The world was still pulling out of the Great Recession, with the tech-heavy NASDAQ receding after five years of gradual improvement.